crgnam-research/m2docs/README.md

 All of three of these special comments outlined above can span multiple lines.
 Simply make sure to keep the keyword and bracket together (e.g. `NAME>{` cannot be broken between lines).
 Whatever text placed inside the the brackets will be assigned to that particular parameter.

-Beyond assigning a name and description to your file, you can also add additional information about certain components of your file These are outlined below.
+Beyond assigning a name and description to your file, you can also add additional information about certain components of your file.
+These are outlined below:

 ### Classes
 - For each class method, you can use `NAME>{}`, `BRIEF>{}`, and `DESCRIPTION>{}`.
 Simply place them immediately following the function delcaration